jorgschonau/jorgschonau.github.io/methodology.md

 >which invariably stood open.
 And each time he passed, the
 >young man had a sick, frightened feeling, which made him
 >scowl and feel ashamed.
 He was hopelessly in debt to his
->landlady, and was afraid of meeting her.⋅⋅⋅
+>landlady, and was afraid of meeting her.

+The NRC dictionary evaluate this text like following:

 | Word          | Sentiment     |
 | ------------- |:-------------:|